There are certainly a lot of myths and misconceptions when it comes to investing, but RRSPs are pretty straightforward.

 You invest money in them, get a tax refund from them, your money grows tax-free within them, and when you retire, you can withdraw the funds and they become part of your taxable income.

-Here are five really useful ways to use your RRSPs you may not know about.
+Here are six really useful ways to use your RRSPs you may not know about.

 Most of us who know a tiny bit about saving for retirement know the value of starting early and if you don’t know about that old adage, here it is: “Start early.”
 But how early?